ubcctf/ubcctf.github.io/_posts/2024-02-09-flipper-zero.md

 The Flipper Zero is made out of generic chips costing less than $10, which are exactly the same as the ones used in consumer products with wireless functionality, such as smart light bulbs, garage door openers, and possibly even some cars.
 Criminals can make purpose-built devices that do the same thing for the purposes of stealing insecure cars or committing other crimes, using these same chips in a new design.

 It is very easy to build electronics these days, which is fantastic for innovation.
 But, this also means that if something is insecure and can be exploited with simple hardware, such hardware is cheap to make.
-We estimate that a custom device with equivalent wireless functionality to the Flipper could be built as a one-off prototype for $150, and less in higher quantities.
+We estimate that a custom device with equivalent wireless functionality to the Flipper could be built as a one-off prototype for less than $150, and less in higher quantities; notably less than the Flipper itself that sells for $200.

 The issue with car theft observed is that the cars are insecure.
 The situation with cars that have this issue is like if they had locks on them that could be opened by a regular screwdriver.
 We can't ban screwdrivers, the problem here is that the cars' locks should not be possible to open with a screwdriver.